JackV2020/Domoticz-ToonMonitor/README.md

  - Clean the log file
  - Toggle between '4 Tiles + big Heating tile' and '6 Tiles without big Heating tile'

-In 6 Tile mode you can still control your heating by an Android app or maybe my Toon Heating app from https://github.com/JackV2020/toonSmallHeating
+When you use 6 tiles, the big heating app disappears, I suggest to use my thermostatPlus app from the ToonStore on your Toon to control your heating.

-The plugin has 12 systeem related sensors for :
+The plugin has a lot of  system related sensors like :

  - Toon Uptime
  - GUI Uptime